Chart Color Schemes

 Forde is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Forde, as per the latest Census evaluation, 84.9% of dwellings were houses while 15.1% consisted of other types such as semi-detached homes and apartments.
-This compares to the Australian Capital Territory's figures of 66.3% houses and 33.7% other dwellings.
-Home ownership in Forde stood at 16.4%, similar to the ACT's level, with mortgaged properties making up 60.2% and rented dwellings accounting for 23.3%.
-The median monthly mortgage repayment in Forde was $2,481, higher than the ACT average of $2,123.
-The median weekly rent figure in Forde was recorded as $590, compared to the ACT's $462.
-Nationally, Forde's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Forde, as per the latest Census evaluation, 84.9% of dwellings were houses, with the remaining 15.1% comprising semi-detached homes, apartments, and other dwelling types.
+This differed from the Australian Capital Territory's composition of 66.3% houses and 33.7% other dwellings.
+Home ownership in Forde stood at 16.4%, similar to the ACT's rate.
+The majority of dwellings were mortgaged (60.2%), with the rest rented (23.3%).
+The median monthly mortgage repayment in Forde was $2,481, higher than the ACT average of $2,123 and significantly above the national average of $1,863.
+Meanwhile, the median weekly rent in Forde was $590, compared to the ACT's $462 and substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing